AIM Academy Policies & FAQS

 Are your teachers employees?

 Yes!
-All of our instructors are employees beginning with the 2017-2018 school year.
+Instructors who teach full year classes are employees beginning with the 2017-2018 school year.
 We had excellent advice and help from Carol Topp (http://homeschoolcpa.com/).
 While it is more costly for us to employ our instructors, it is the right thing to do.
 It also provides better protection for our instructors (they have unemployment insurance and workman’s compensation).
 It is also better for our families — you do not have to worry about the financial solvency of Aim Academy.
 We aren’t going anywhere.
 We aspire to serve you and your children for years to come.

 Do you charge a registration fee?